RaymiiOrg/openssl-modern-cpp/README.md

 This repository shows how to use the OpenSSL C API with modern C++.

-This mainly shows using the OpenSSL primitives as smart pointers (no
+This mainly shows using the OpenSSL C API primitives as smart pointers (no
 XXX_free needed) and has a bunch of unit tests demonstrating different